Show artwork for Dancing Down Woodward

 Principal

-A native of Richmond, Virginia, Hammel Maser began studying the flute with her mother, Alice Hammel.
+A native of Richmond, Virginia, Maser began studying the flute with her mother, Alice Hammel.
 She holds a Bachelor of Music in flute performance and a minor in music theory from the Oberlin Conservatory (2015) where she studied with Alexa Still.
 She graduated with a Master of Music in flute performance in 2017 from Rice University's Shepherd School of Music as a student of Leone Buyse.

 Ralph Skiano